• Skip to main content

 What is optional chaining

-type and not an instance of the type wrapped by the optional, we cannot directly use an optional to set or retrieve the value of a property of the wrapped instance, set or retrieve a value from a subscript on the wrapped instance, or call a method on the wrapped instance.
+Optional is a special Swift type, instances of which may or may not wrap an instance of a given Swift type.
+Since an optional is an instance of the Optional type and not an instance of the type wrapped by the optional, we cannot directly use an optional to set or retrieve the value of a property of the wrapped instance, set or retrieve a value from a subscript on the wrapped instance, or call a method on the wrapped instance.
 One way to do so would be to unwrap the optional, but it is easier and more convenient in many contexts to work directly with the wrapped instance.
 This is where optional chaining is used, which allows us to use the wrapped instance without having to unwrap the optional.

 When creating an optional chain, we use the normal dot syntax and square brackets (in case of subscripts) to set or retrieve values, and call methods.
-We just insert a question mark (?
+We just insert a question mark (?) immediately after any optional that appears in the chain.
+This enables us to reach inside the optional and directly use the wrapped instance.

 Uses of optional chaining